edenlabllc/aws-iam-provisioner.operators.infra/README.md

   # truncated
 ```

 While a CR of an IAM policy is a static definition, which can be defined in advance, a CR of an IAM role might contain
 dynamic parts such as OIDC ARN/name of a created EKS cluster.
-It means, that while a role can reference existing policies,
+It means, that while a role can reference existing
+policies,
-the dynamic parts should be provisioned on the fly, upon a managed EKS cluster is provisioned by Cluster API and is ready.
+the dynamic parts should be provisioned on the fly, upon a managed EKS cluster is provisioned by Cluster API and is
+ready.

-The `AWSIAMProvision` CR can be used for defining a Golang template for such on-the-fly IAM role provisioning:
+For that purposes, the `AWSIAMProvision` CR can be used for defining a Golang template for such on-the-fly IAM role
+provisioning:

 ```yaml
 apiVersion: iam.aws.edenlab.io/v1alpha1